scottmckuen/qoord/README.md

 for having actual hardware.

 ### Notes and caveats
 Qoord is a very simple simulator, designed to be easy to understand and hack on.
 It's not designed for speed or scale, which are challenging problems for a quantum simulator (because of the exponential growth in the size of the quantum state vector as the number of qubits increases.)
 Since quantum computation in Qoord involves repeated matrix multiplications, the accuracy will be limited by the standard floating point precision of Python and numpy - we currently don't take any measures to correct for this.

 ## Design
 ### Core: states and operators
 The base layer represents and manipulates program states using vectors of complex numbers, in the `StateVector` class.
 Each state is a vector of length $2^n$, where $n$ is the number of qubits in the system.
-To change the program's state, we multiply the vector by a matrix operator.
-These operators are always either _unitary_ (representing quantum gates) or _projections_ (representing measurements).
-You need to apply unitary matrices to change the state of the qubits, and use projection matrices to read the value of a qubit.

 This layer is primarily implementing mathematical operations.
-It doesn't know anything about the meaning of the operations, or the physical implementation of the gates.
+It doesn't know anything about the physical interpretation as quantum states and gates.

 The `StateVector` class is immutable, and all operations on it return a new `StateVector` instance.
+States can also be represented as a `DensityMatrix`, an array of complex numbers that captures a broader set of possibilities where the quantum state is only partially determined.
+All `StateVector` instances can be converted to valid `DensityMatrix` instances, but not vice-versa.

+To change a program's state, we multiply the `StateVector` by a matrix operator to get a new `StateVector`.
+These matrix operators are always either _unitary_ (representing quantum gates) or _projections_ (representing measurements).
+You use unitary matrices to change the program state during a calculation; you use projection matrices to extract data from the program by reading the value of a qubit.
 Operators are represented by the `MatrixOperator` class.
-States can also be represented as a `DensityMatrix`, a matrix of complex numbers that captures a somewhat broader set of possibilities where the quantum state is only partially known.

 ### Quantum states and gates

 ## Usage